Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 keeping the parts that are needed for the app being produced, discarding parts that are not needed and adding new parts specific to the app.
-There are no libraries involved and all the core functions provided by the toolkit are visible as source code making debugging easier.
+There are no libraries involved and all the core functions provided by the toolkit are visible as source code, making debugging easier.

 The toolkit consists of a ModeManager C++ structure that interfaces with the windowing system.